Las Vegas Vein Treatment

 In the case of spider veins – the tiny, asymptomatic veins that appear on the face, head, chest and legs and look like road map lines or cobwebs – the treatment of choice is usually sclerotherapy.
 For this minimally invasive procedure, a chemical agent, or sclerosant, is injected through a tiny needle into the vein.
 The solution causes the damaged vein to corrode, and the body reabsorbs it while blood flow is redirected to healthy veins.
 Sclerotherapy involves little if any pain and bruising.

 Used on its own or in conjunction with sclerotherapy, transdermal laser therapy involves the deployment of laser energy to eradicate spider veins.
 Transdermal laser is useful for particularly tiny spider veins.

-Dr. Iwamoto and Dr. Reese at Desert Vein Institute are experts at determining which vein treatment will be best for you.
+Dr. Iwamoto, Dr. Reese, & Dr. Curry at Desert Vein Institute are experts at determining which vein treatment will be best for you.
 If you are a Las Vegas area vein sufferer, please call today – and take the first important step on the road to vein treatment.

 Compression stockings are typically utilized post-treatment, or for less severe instances of vein disease.
 The vein experts at Desert Vein Institute are Certified Fitters for compression stockings.